idiomatic/Crypto/README.md

 [Lua](https://www.lua.org/) is a lightweight programming language well suited for embedding into applications.

-World of Warcraft wisely (up until now) empowered the players access to an game client API through add-ons written in Lua.
-Missing from this client is cryptographic primitives and big (or even small) integer math... until now.
+World of Warcraft wisely (up until now) empowered the players to extend the game through add-ons written in Lua.
+Missing from the client API is cryptographic primitives and big (or even small) integer math... until now.

+This library implements (some) of the NaCl Cryptographic Library API with a balance between correctness, readability, and efficiency.

-**DISCLAIMER** This is not endorsed by the NaCl core developers.
+**DISCLAIMER** This is not endorsed by the NaCl core developers nor Activision Blizzard.

 **DISCLAIMER** This is not fully implemented.
 Priority is given to implementing hashing and signing.